Sharon-Chebet/DS_Project_Phase_3/README.md

 Key Metrics

-Accuracy (0.6743): This indicates that the model correctly predicted the class of the wells 67.43% of the time.
+<b>Accuracy (0.6743):</b> This indicates that the model correctly predicted the class of the wells 67.43% of the time.

-Precision (0.6413): Precision tells us how many of the wells predicted as a certain class (e.g., functional, non-functional) were actually correct.
+<b>Precision (0.6413):</b> Precision tells us how many of the wells predicted as a certain class (e.g., functional, non-functional) were actually correct.
 A precision of 64.13% means that when the model predicts a certain class, it is correct about 64% of the time.

-Recall (0.6743): Recall indicates how well the model captures all the relevant cases.
+<b>Recall (0.6743):</b> Recall indicates how well the model captures all the relevant cases.
 A recall of 67.43% shows that the model correctly identifies 67% of the actual positive cases.

-F1-score (0.6435): The F1-score is the harmonic mean of precision and recall, balancing the two.
+<b>F1-score (0.6435): </b>The F1-score is the harmonic mean of precision and recall, balancing the two.
 A score of 64.35% reflects a reasonable trade-off between precision and recall.

 #### Confusion Matrix

 The confusion matrix breaks down the performance by individual class predictions:

-Class 0 (Functional Wells): The model predicted 3,978 wells correctly, but misclassified 729 wells as non-functional and 4 wells as "functional needs repair."
+<b>Class 0 (Functional Wells):</b> The model predicted 3,978 wells correctly, but misclassified 729 wells as non-functional and 4 wells as "functional needs repair."
 The model performs best for this class with a high recall (84%).

-Class 1 (Functional Needs Repair Wells): The model struggles with this class, predicting only 9 wells correctly out of 603.
+<b>Class 1 (Functional Needs Repair Wells):</b> The model struggles with this class, predicting only 9 wells correctly out of 603.
 This is reflected in the low precision (26%) and recall (1%).

-Class 2 (Non-Functional Wells): The model correctly predicts 1,510 wells as non-functional but misclassifies 1,306 wells as functional.
+<b>Class 2 (Non-Functional Wells): </b>The model correctly predicts 1,510 wells as non-functional but misclassifies 1,306 wells as functional.
 The recall for this class is relatively low at 53%.

 #### Confusion Matrix

 The confusion matrix breaks down the performance by individual class predictions:

-Class 0 (Functional Wells): The model predicted 3,978 wells correctly, but misclassified 729 wells as non-functional and 4 wells as "functional needs repair."
+<b>Class 0 (Functional Wells): </b>The model predicted 3,978 wells correctly, but misclassified 729 wells as non-functional and 4 wells as "functional needs repair."
 The model performs best for this class with a high recall (84%).

-Class 1 (Functional Needs Repair Wells): The model struggles with this class, predicting only 9 wells correctly out of 603.
+<b>Class 1 (Functional Needs Repair Wells):</b> The model struggles with this class, predicting only 9 wells correctly out of 603.
 This is reflected in the low precision (26%) and recall (1%).

-Class 2 (Non-Functional Wells): The model correctly predicts 1,510 wells as non-functional but misclassifies 1,306 wells as functional.
+<b>Class 2 (Non-Functional Wells): </b>The model correctly predicts 1,510 wells as non-functional but misclassifies 1,306 wells as functional.
 The recall for this class is relatively low at 53%.

 #### Classification Report

-Class 0 (Functional Wells): This class has the highest precision and recall.
+<b>Class 0 (Functional Wells):</b> This class has the highest precision and recall.
 The model performs well in detecting functional wells but struggles with classifying the other two categories.

-Class 1 (Functional Needs Repair Wells): This class has poor performance, with very low precision (26%) and recall (1%).
+<b>Class 1 (Functional Needs Repair Wells): </b>This class has poor performance, with very low precision (26%) and recall (1%).
 The model is failing to identify this class effectively.

-Class 2 (Non-Functional Wells): The model has a moderate performance on this class, with decent precision (64%) but lower recall (53%).
+<b>Class 2 (Non-Functional Wells):</b> The model has a moderate performance on this class, with decent precision (64%) but lower recall (53%).

 #### Summary